wnka/pdp80-blog/content/about.md

 * <a href="https://github.com/wnka" rel="me">GitHub</a>
 * [Resume](https://philpiwonka.com)

 This blog is built on [Hugo](http://www.gohugo.io/) with a theme based on the [Cactus Plus theme](https://github.com/nodejh/hugo-theme-cactus-plus) with heavy modifications.
 It is hosted on [S3](https://aws.amazon.com/s3/) and [CloudFront](https://aws.amazon.com/cloudfront/).
-The source code for this blog is available [here](https://github.com/wnka/pdp80-blog).
+The source code is available [here](https://github.com/wnka/pdp80-blog).